Staintondale railway station

-A camping coach was positioned here by the North Eastern Region from 1954 to 1958 and two coaches were here from 1959 to 1964.

 On 4 May 1964 the goods service was withdrawn from the station, which closed completely on 8 March 1965.
 During the station's final year of operation its average weekly taking was £15 but the wages bill for the station came to £180.

 The platforms and the main station buildings (used for residential purposes) are still in place.
+The railway alignment through the station is used by the Cinder Track, a multi-use path between Scarborough and Whitby.